MikelDelTio/gopher-notebook/notes/program-structure.md

 ### Packages - Naming

 Package names in Go should be short and concise, a lower-case single-word singular terms that could not contain capitals or underscores.
-By convention, the name should match with the base name of its source directory, that is, a package located at ```src/compress/gzip``` is imported as ```compress/gzip``` but its name is ```gzip```.
+By convention, these name should match with the base name of its source directory, that is, a package located at ```src/compress/gzip``` is imported as ```compress/gzip``` but its name is ```gzip```.

 ```go